PersonHood/Personhood/Personhood.md

 `10. 	when the body is registered with the proper authorities and is uniquely identified - an inked footprint or fingerprints

-Still, given a clear and unequivocal start to a biological person, legally &quot; ...it's always something - if it&rsquo;s not one thing, it's another.&quot; (Roseanne Roseannadanna of &quot;Saturday Night Live&quot; 1977-1980).
+Still, given a clear and unequivocal start to a biological person, legally
+>&quot; ...it's always something
+>if it&rsquo;s not one thing, it's another.&quot;
+- Roseanne Roseannadanna
+- &quot;Saturday Night Live&quot; 1977-1980

 Adding another idiom into the mix, is this an instance of putting the cart before the horse, defining the legal start of a person without examining hypothetical legal cases?